nguyenhuyanhh/magor_sgenglish/README.md

 | `lvcsr` | 1701 | `lvcsr-1701` | Xu Haihua/ Nguyen Huy Anh | <ol><li>Install [Kaldi](https://github.com/kaldi-asr/kaldi) with `sequitur` (included in `/tools` after successful installation)</li><li>Include `$KALDI_ROOT` as an environment variable in `~/.bashrc`</li><li>Acquire the models and put into `/lvcsr*/systems` (The Singapore-English LVCSR models by Xu Haihua is the property of [Speech and Language Technology Program, School of Computer Science and Engineering, NTU](http://www.ntu.edu.sg/home/aseschng/SpeechTechWeb/About_Us/about_us.html))</li></ol>
 | `capgen` | 1.0 | `capgen-1.0` | Peter/ Nguyen Huy Anh | Follow the instructions [here](https://github.com/karpathy/neuraltalk2).
 Also, put the cpu checkpoints in `capgen*/neuraltalk2/model/`

-Some of the setup procedures could be quite tedious; automatic installation/ configuration scripts would be included if there is time.
+Most of the setup procedures are automated into `setup` scripts.

 Three procedures are included with this repository: `google` to transcribe audios using Google Cloud Speech API, `lvcsr` to transcribe audios using in-house LVCSR system, and `capgen` to generate caption for keyframes in videos.